vulekamali/treasury-ckan/README.md

 We use CKAN to organise the datasets according to various taxonomies and use the CKAN dataset API to make the data discoverable.

-This repository also contains code and documentation to load and maintain data in CKAN.
+This repository also contains [code and documentation to load and maintain data in CKAN](#extract-transform-load-etl).

 Dockerfile and config to run CKAN in dokku
 ------------------------------------------

+We run CKAN on the dokku platform.
+We use dokku's dockerfile deployment method to deploy using the the Dockerfile in this repository.
+Since there are numerous operating system and python dependencies that ckan relies on, we build an image with these on hub.docker.com using Dockerfile-deps.

+The Dockerfile then builds on this.
+We install CKAN plugins using the Dockerfile, which makes it easier to try different ones and keep all plugin installation in one place.
+These don't take a lot of time so moving them to Dockerfile-deps isn't as important as flexibilty.

 This CKAN installation depends on
  - Postgres - main database ad-hoc tables